smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Each document must articulate your combined (and edited) reflections on your AV diary submissions for the specified weeks, explaining how each one explored the theme and creative criteria for that week.
-You should also discuss and reflect on the collaborative sessions within the workshop timeslot.
 Include figures, screenshots, and code excerpts in your documents as necessary.
 You do not need to re-submit the videos---we have them already from your [weekly submissions](#weekly-videos).

+The purpose of this portfolio is to tell a story about how you (both as an individual and a group member) have explored the key music computing concepts through your AVD submissions.
+Don't just give us a week-by-week description of what you submitted each week---draw out "common threads", tell us why you chose to respond to the provocations in the way you did, and show us your development as a LENS member and computer musician through these AVD submissions.

 #### Submission process